OctopusDeploy/blog/blog/2021-10/deploying-to-azure-with-github-actions-and-octopus/index.md

 ---
-title: Deploying to Azure with Github actions and Octopus Deploy
+title: Deploying to Azure with GitHub Actions and Octopus Deploy
-description: Learn how to deploy an Azure web application with Github actions and Octopus Deploy
+description: Learn how to deploy an Azure web application with GitHub Actions and Octopus Deploy.
 author: terence.wong@octopus.com
 visibility: public
-published: 2021-08-02-1400
+published: 2021-10-19-1400
 metaImage: deploy-flow.png
 bannerImage: deploy-flow.png
 bannerImageAlt: A flow to continuously deploy a web app